galenholt/SRA/README.md

 credentials::set_github_pat()
 ```

 We used to have to install the toolkit with ssh because we're not able to have personal PAT on MDBA.
 But it just worked for me?
-And Renv didnt work for CC2 but devtools did.
+And Renv didnt work for eFlowEval but devtools did.

 Then install with
 ```
 renv::install('MDBAuth/WERP_toolkit')

-renv::install('galenholt/CC2', ref = 'dev')
+renv::install('galenholt/eFlowEval', ref = 'dev')
 ```

 or
 ```
 devtools::install_github('MDBAuth/WERP_toolkit')

-devtools::install_github('galenholt/CC2', ref = 'dev')
+devtools::install_github('galenholt/eFlowEval', ref = 'dev')
 ```